Depersonalization: Pharmacological

-Depersonalization has been described by some as a desirable state, particularly by those that have experienced it under the influence of mood-altering recreational drugs.
+Depersonalization has been described by some as a desirable state, particularly by those who have experienced it under the influence of mood-altering recreational drugs.
 It is an effect of dissociatives and psychedelics, as well as a possible side effect of caffeine, alcohol, amphetamine, cannabis, and antidepressants.
 It is a classic withdrawal symptom from many drugs.

 Benzodiazepine dependence, which can occur with long-term use of benzodiazepines, can induce chronic depersonalization symptomatology and perceptual disturbances in some people, even in those who are taking a stable daily dosage, and it can also become a protracted feature of the benzodiazepine withdrawal syndrome.

 Lieutenant Colonel Dave Grossman, in his book On Killing, suggests that military training artificially creates depersonalization in soldiers, suppressing empathy and making it easier for them to kill other human beings.

 Graham Reed (1974) claimed that depersonalization occurs in relation to the experience of falling in love.

 Situational

 Experiences of depersonalization/derealization occur on a continuum, ranging from momentary episodes in healthy individuals under conditions of stress, fatigue, or drug use, to severe and chronic disorders that can persist for decades.
-Several studies found that up to 66% of individuals in life-threatening accidents report at least transient depersonalization during or immediately after the accidents.
+Several studies found that over 60% of individuals in life-threatening accidents report at least transient depersonalization during or immediately after the accidents.
+A significant portion of those with mild to moderate head injury experience significant depersonalization and derealization.
+Military studies have found that depersonalization can be invoked by stress and fatigue, and that depersonalization can interfere with performance.

-Several studies, but not all, found age to be a significant factor: adolescents and young adults in the normal population reported the highest rate.
-In a study, 46% of college students reported at least one significant episode in the previous year.
-In another study, 20% of patients with minor head injury experience significant depersonalization and derealization.

-In general infantry and special forces soldiers, measures of depersonalization and derealization increased significantly after training that includes experiences of uncontrollable stress, semi-starvation, sleep deprivation, as well as lack of control over hygiene, movement, communications, and social interactions.

 Biological

 Studies have linked dysregulation of the immune system with depersonalisation.
-Researchers compared protein expression in serum samples of individuals with depersonalisation-derealization disorder (DPDR, DDD) and healthy controls, and found that many key proteins involved in maintaining homeostasis were present at altered levels.
+Researchers compared protein expression in serum samples of individuals with depersonalisation-derealization disorder (DPDR) and healthy controls, and found that many key proteins involved in maintaining homeostasis were present at altered levels.
 Decreased levels of C-reactive protein (CRP), complement C1q subcomponent subunit B, and apolipoprotein A-IV, and increased levels of alpha-1-antichymotrypsin (SERPINA3) were observed in patients with DPDR.
 Furthermore, expressions of CRP and SERPINA3 were found to be linked with the ability to inhibit cognitive interference of DPDR.